 Students who have studied Geography go on to study a wide range of courses at college, sixth forms and universities within both the Arts and Sciences.
-For instance the Royal Geographical Society (RGS) states that for students who have studied Geography at A level and who are "working towards a future course in medicine or veterinary medicine then geography is a good"
+For instance the Royal Geographical Society (RGS) states that for students who have studied Geography at A level and who are "working towards a future course in medicine or veterinary medicine then geography is a good choice to give your A Level options the breadth that universities seek, as you will gain a clear understanding of how the environment affects health and survival of people, animals and ecosystems as well as enhancing your skills of writing essays and extended reports".
+According to the RGS, "in a recent analysis by the Institute for Fiscal Studies (IFS) in 2018 placed Geography among the top subjects for graduate earnings".